 Patients should know that painless gross hematuria, UTI or irritative bladder symptoms may be early symptoms of UC.

-BC is a prevalent disease with substantial morbidity and mortality that requires multidisciplinary medical and surgical management.
+BC is a prevalent disease with substantial morbidity and mortality that requires an interprofessional medical and surgical management.
 All patients with persistent hematuria should be referred to a urologist for work up.

 |||Humphrey PA,Moch H,Cubilla AL,Ulbright TM,Reuter VE, The 2016 WHO Classification of Tumours of the Urinary System and Male Genital Organs-Part B: Prostate and Bladder Tumours.
 European urology.
 2016 Jul [PubMed PMID: 26996659]|

 |||Hinotsu S,Akaza H,Miki T,Fujimoto H,Shinohara N,Kikuchi E,Mizutani Y,Koga H,Okajima E,Okuyama A, Bladder cancer develops 6 years earlier in current smokers: analysis of bladder cancer registry data collected by the cancer registration committee of the Japanese Urological Association.
 International journal of urology : official journal of the Japanese Urological Association.
 2009 Jan [PubMed PMID: 19054170]|

 |||Pelucchi C,Bosetti C,Negri E,Malvezzi M,La Vecchia C, Mechanisms of disease: The epidemiology of bladder cancer.
 Nature clinical practice.
 Urology.
 2006 Jun [PubMed PMID: 16763645]|